vtsoft/heroandvillain/README.md

 # Steps to install

-# clone the repo
+# Clone the repo
 git clone https://github.com/vtsoft/heroandvillain.git

-# go to folder
+# Go to folder
 cd heroandvillain

-# install npm
+# Install npm
 npm install

-# create the database
+# Create the database
 create herovillain_db using phpmyadmin

-# import the table configuration and sample data you can add the data thru the page as well
+# Import the table configuration and sample data.
+You can add the data thru the page as well
 in phpmyadmin goto import tab and choose a file herovillain_db.sql at heroandvillain/superhuman/api folder then go

-# development server
+# Run `ng serve` for a dev server.

-Run "ng serve" in bash or in vs code
+# Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.